-Sleep Apnoea: Causes, Signs, and Treatment
+Sleep Apnoea: Symptoms, Causes, Diagnosis and Treatment

 Sleep apnea is a condition where a person's breathing stops and starts repeatedly during sleep.
 This interruption in breathing can lead to reduced oxygen levels in the body, affecting overall well-being.
 The primary impact of sleep apnea on health is disrupted sleep patterns and decreased quality of rest, which can lead to daytime fatigue and other health issues over time.

-Symptoms of Sleep Apnoea
+What are the Symptoms of Sleep Apnoea?

 Sleep apnea typically presents with several common symptoms that affect sleep quality and overall well-being.
 These symptoms often include disruptions in breathing during sleep, excessive daytime fatigue, loud snoring, and frequent awakenings throughout the night.